- “Millennial Libertarianism” with Alexander McCobin – 3/5/14

 - “The Future of the Dollar in the Global Monetary System” with Mark Calabria — 2/1/12

 Mark Calabria’s talk is about the current and future role of the Dollar in the Global Monetary System.
 He discusses what makes a global currency and evaluate the potential for both the Euro and the Yuan as competitors to the Dollar.
-In doing so, Calabria will cover the influence of monetary policy on a currency’s value as well as the impact a reserve currency has on domestic industries.
-An open discussion will touch upon current challenges facing the Euro zone.
+In doing so, Calabria covers the influence of monetary policy on a currency’s value as well as the impact a reserve currency has on domestic industries.

 - “Ayn Rand’s Theory of Rights” with Craig Biddle — 1/18/12